labrocadabro/100devs-faq/README.md

+## PLEASE NOTE

+This FAQ is no longer maintained.
+It is now [part of Community Taught](https://communitytaught.org/resources/faq) and any suggestions for improvements or updates should be directed there instead.

-# 100Devs Catchup Crew FAQ
+## 100Devs Catchup Crew FAQ

 Welcome new 100Devs members!
 Getting started can be a little confusing, so I decided to write a guide to help you get situated. :)